GChuf/RCWM/README.md

 Fixed by using utf-8 encoding in powershell
 - <del>powershell scripts (robocopy, mvdir, open powershell) don't work with directories with \[square brackets\] in their names.</del>
 Fixed by using -literalPath option
-- rmdir and robocopy sometimes need admin privileges (robocopy throws error 5)
+- rmdir and robocopy sometimes need admin privileges (robocopy throws error 5) - if you experience this, takeown or always running cmd as admin will help
 - RCWM is not thoroughly tested on Windows 7

 # Tests